 We are currently pursuing a number of parallel subprojects within this area:

 - We are investigating appropriate formalisms and algorithms for the elicitation and scheduling problem of home automation systems.
 Home automation systems need to intelligently elicit preferences and constraints from homeowners regarding their use of smart devices as exhaustive elicitation is not feasible.
 Such systems also need to schedule the devices in an efficient manner while optimizing certain objectives (e.g., minimizing the monetary cost to the homeowner, minimizing the peak power demand) while satisfying the preferences and constraints elicited.

 - We are working towards transitioning off-the-shelf scheduling and coordination algorithms towards a working prototype of a home automation system.
 The goal is to deploy this prototype system in our microgrid at NMSU.
 Such a system can also be a testbed for the algorithms developed above.
-More info on this effort can be found here.
+We also have a dataset that we curated for this problem.

 - We are also participating in PowerTAC – a trading agent competition, where an autonomous agent plays the role of a broker in an energy marketplace.
 The goal of the agent is to buy energy from wholesalers and sell them to consumers in such a way that maximizes their profit.

 - Huiping Cao, New Mexico State University

 - Christopher Kiekintveld, University of Texas, El Paso